bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

                 /home/compss/tutorial_apps/c/matmul_objects/master/Matmul 3 4 2.0

-The complete list of options of the runcompss command is available in the *COMPSs User Manual: Application Execution* at http://compss.bsc.es .
+The complete list of options of the runcompss command is available in Section :ref:`Application execution`.
+.

 Task Dependency Graph
 ---------------------

-Figure [fig:matmul_exec_graph] depicts the task dependency graph for the Matmul application in its object version with 3x3 blocks matrices, each one containing a 4x4 matrix of doubles.
+:numref:`matmul_exec_graph` depicts the task dependency graph for the Matmul application in its object version with 3x3 blocks matrices, each one containing a 4x4 matrix of doubles.
 Each block in the result matrix accumulates three block multiplications, i.e. three